aymanaljamal/genetic-password-cracker/README.md

 ├── experiments
 │ └── configs.py
 │
-├── main.py
-└── README.md
+└── requirements.txt

 ---

-## How to Run
+## Installation

-1. Clone the repository
+Clone the repository:

 git clone https://github.com/yourusername/genetic-password-cracker.git

-2. Navigate to the project
+Move to the project folder:

 cd genetic-password-cracker

-3. Install dependencies
+Install dependencies:

 pip install -r requirements.txt

+---

-4. Run the application
+## Run the Project

 python main.py

+This will launch the **GUI interface** where you can run experiments and visualize results.

 ---